British Honduras: Government

-Before 1884 the colonial administration of British Honduras was rather haphazard.
+Before 1884, the colonial administration of British Honduras was rather haphazard.
 In the early days, the colonists governed themselves under a public meeting system, similar to the town meeting system used in New England.
-A set of regulations called "Burnaby's Code" was adopted in 1765, which continued in force until 1840, when an executive council was created.
-Also in 1840, the colony formally became known as British Honduras, although it was also referred to as "the Belize".
-In 1853 the public meeting system was abandoned in favour of a legislative assembly, part of which was elected by a restricted franchise.
+A set of regulations called "Burnaby's Code" was adopted in 1765, which continued in force until 1840 when an executive council was created.
+That same year, the colony formally became known as British Honduras, although it was also referred to as "the Belize".
+In 1853, the public meeting system was abandoned in favour of a legislative assembly, part of which was elected by a restricted franchise.
 The assembly was presided over by the British superintendent, an office created in 1784.

 From 1749 until 1884, British Honduras was governed as a dependency of the British colony of Jamaica.
 Upon its designation as a Crown colony in 1871, a Lieutenant Governor under the Governor of Jamaica replaced the superintendent, and a nominated legislative council replaced the legislative assembly.
 When the colony was finally severed from the administration of Jamaica in 1884, it gained its own Governor.

-In 1935 legislative franchise was reintroduced with a lower income qualification.
+In 1935, legislative franchise was reintroduced with a lower income qualification.
 Universal adult franchise was adopted in 1954, and a majority of seats in the legislature were made elective.
 A ministerial system was introduced in 1961, and the colony achieved self-government status in 1964.

+Legislative Council 3 Cents issue British Honduras Queen Elizabeth II stamps, figures sat at a table with Mace.
+Mint block of four, right hand margin.